SatriaMatahariSampurna/REST-API-Customer-Perpustakaan/quarkus-getting-started/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/perpustakaan-1.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/quarkus-getting-started-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult <https://quarkus.io/guides/maven-tooling>.

-## Related Guides

-- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and
-  Vert.x.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on
-  it.
-- REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus
-  REST.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
-- Reactive PostgreSQL client ([guide](https://quarkus.io/guides/reactive-sql-clients)): Connect to the PostgreSQL
-  database using the reactive pattern

 ## Provided Code